-DHCT 2101/DHBS 3101 Pre-Clinical Technique 5 credit hours (3 lec., 6 lab)
+DHCT 2101/DHBS 3101 Pre-Clinical Technique

-An introduction to the basic theories, principles, and procedures used in dental hygiene practice, with primary emphasis on the techniques of instrumentation used in performing diagnostic, preventive, and therapeutic services.
+5 credit hours (3 lec., 6 lab) An introduction to the basic theories, principles, and procedures used in dental hygiene practice, with primary emphasis on the techniques of instrumentation used in performing diagnostic, preventive, and therapeutic services.
 The dental hygiene student will have an opportunity to practice these techniques on manikins and student partners in the clinic.

-DHCT 2103/DHBS 3103 Introduction to Dental Hygiene 3 credit hours (3 lec., 1 lab) A course designed to provide the student with the background knowledge to assess patient oral health needs, to select appropriate preventive strategies, and to present information and demonstration techniques for effective patient education.
+DHCT 2103/DHBS 3103 Introduction to Dental Hygiene

+3 credit hours (3 lec., 1 lab) A course designed to provide the student with the background knowledge to assess patient oral health needs, to select appropriate preventive strategies, and to present information and demonstration techniques for effective patient education.
 Course Fee: \$20

-DHCT 2105/DHBS 3105 Dental Radiology I 2 credit hours (2 lec., 1 lab)
+DHCT 2105/DHBS 3105 Dental Radiology I

-An introduction to the production and emission of dental x-radiation, safety precautions, and the exposure processing and interpretation of dental radiographs.
+2 credit hours (2 lec., 1 lab) An introduction to the production and emission of dental x-radiation, safety precautions, and the exposure processing and interpretation of dental radiographs.

-DHCT 2107/DHBS 3107 Head and Neck Anatomy 2 credit hours (2 lec) A study of the anatomic structures of the head and neck.
+DHCT 2107/DHBS 3107 Head and Neck Anatomy

+A study of the anatomic structures of the head and neck.
 Emphasis is placed on the muscles of mastication, salivary glands, and the vascular, lymphatic, and nerve supply to the head and neck as it relates to the clinical practice of the dental hygienist.
+Course Fee: \$100

+DHCT 2108/DHBS 3108 Oral Histology and Embryology

-Course Fee: \$100 formation of the face, oral cavity, and dental structures.
+A study of the embryology and microscopic anatomy of human tissues with emphasis on the formation of the face, oral cavity, and dental structures.
 Clinical relevance will be stressed for applicability to pathology and periodontology.

-DHCT 2108/DHBS 3108 Oral Histology and Embryology 2 credit hours (2 lec.)
-A study of the embryology and microscopic anatomy of human tissues with emphasis on the